au-research/raido/doc/technical-debt.md

 Two approaches I've thought of:
-* an implementation approach - add a "I have checked authz flag", probably in the SecurityContext and if that flag never got set in the implmentation, abandon the endpoint call (what about transaction rollback?, what about side effect stuff done with other systems?)
+* an implementation approach - add a "I have checked authz flag", probably in the SecurityContext and if that flag never got set in the implementation, abandon the endpoint call (what about transaction rollback?, what about side effect stuff done with other systems?)
 * a test-based approach
   * iterate all non-public endpoints (easy)
-  * somehow magically figure out if developer implmented authz
+  * somehow magically figure out if developer implemented authz

 ## JWT authorisation validation causes too much DB load

-At the moment, every endpoint reads from the app_user table for every single authroizable endpoint call, every time.
+At the moment, every endpoint reads from the app_user table for every single authorized endpoint call, every time.
 This is done in order to validate that the user/token represented by the token:
 * had not been disabled
 * has not been "blacklisted" via token cutoff